Page 1: Biography

 John Howie had returned to New Zealand after seeing Fanny settled in, but after his departure she had very little money and had to take any available job to get by.
 She appeared widely in Britain, in promenade and formal concerts, fashionable soirées and charity performances.
 She sang at the Royal Albert Hall on several occasions, including the Grand Irish Festival on St Patrick's Day 1902, and the Grand Scotch Festival on St Andrew's Eve the same year.
 However, singing in oratorios in cathedrals gave her the greatest satisfaction.

-Fanny Howie died at Opotiki on 20 May 1916, and was buried at Maungaroa, under a pohutukawa tree.
+Fanny Howie died at Ōpōtiki on 20 May 1916 and was buried under a pōhutukawa tree at Maungaroa.
 She was survived by an adopted son and her husband, who was later buried at her side.
 The solitary roadside grave is marked by a headstone and plaque.